-Demetera International Festival is a bi-annual event dedicated to independent filmmakers and artists from all over the world, celebrating culture and art.
+Demetera International Festival is an annual event dedicated to independent filmmakers and artists from all over the world, celebrating culture and art.

-Our team started this festival because, although Paris is the city with the most movie theaters in the world, it lacked a proper international film festival for short movies.
-Our team of six has worked around the clock for more than a year to make it happen.
+With those goals in mind, our team of six has worked around the clock for more than a year to make it happen.

 All our team members are passionate about movies, and cinema – and we all believe that tomorrow’s most creative artists will start their journey with short movies – as this medium is probably the most experimental and enriching.